-Net loss per common share
+Net income/(loss) per common share

-The net loss per common share is computed by dividing net loss by the weighted average of common shares outstanding.
+The net income or net loss per common share is computed by dividing net income or net loss by the weighted average of common shares outstanding.
 Diluted loss per share reflects the potential dilution that would occur if outstanding stock options were exercised utilizing the treasury stock method.
-As a result of the net loss for the year ended December 31, 2011, 8,724,340 shares of potential dilutive options were considered anti-dilutive and excluded from the calculation as their effect would have been to reduce the net loss per share.
+Dilutive shares consisted of the following as of December 31, 2012, and 2011: